schilkp/dynamatic/docs/UserGuide/VMSetup.md

   - You can change the default keyboard layout (English US) by clicking on the **Keyboard** tab on the left.
 Next, click on the + button under **Input Sources**, then, in the pop-menu that appears, click on the three vertical dots icon, scroll down the list, and click **Other**.
 Find your keyboard layout in the list and double-click it to add it to the list of input sources.
 Finally, drag your newly added keyboard layout above **English (US)** to start using it.
 - When running commands for Dynamatic from the terminal, make sure you first `cd` to the `dynamatic` subfolder.
   - Since the user is also called *dynamatic*, `pwd` should display `/home/dynamatic/dynamatic` when you are in the correct folder.
+  - Since the user is also called *dynamatic*, `pwd` should display `/home/dynamatic/dynamatic` when you are in the correct folder.
+  - You can run `./update-dynamatic.sh` from the dynamatic subfolder to pull latest changes from the repository and automatically rebuild the project.